 The classic motivations for going on holiday have been much-needed rest and relaxation, a desire to see natural or architectural wonders, and to encounter different cultures.
-One of the not-so-classic reasons for travelling is gambling.
+One of the not-so-classic reasons for travelling is gambling and trying one’s hand at a bingo cafe.
 It turns out that it is a major force in the tourism industry.

 The Numbers Are Staggering